chenjiaxuan1130/Machine-Learning-Index-Combination-Back-Testing/README.md

 2.3.
 Non-linear regression
 4. forecast the maximum drawdown and build a potential stock pool.

-# Some part of the code is kept secret.
+# !!!
+Some part of the code is kept secret

 Because it is relavent to some certain strategies.